 Marcellin College has a lively and inclusive vertical House system which provides opportunities for authentic student leadership and regular and friendly competitions and activities.
 The Houses form part of each young man’s identity and sense of belonging to our community.

 Our intention for each young man is that he enters – and leaves – the College under the guidance of a single House Leader and a single Pastoral Leader for his 6-year term at the College.
 Benefits include the rapport and positive relationships which are established.
 In principle, the Pastoral Leader:

-The system also helps students to develop relationships with those in other year levels, allowing students to forge new friendships and have a more settled transition.
-There are ten Houses and within each House 6 Pastoral Groups.
-Each House has six pastoral leaders who work within a team structure and with one of the pastoral groups.
-The House Leader along with the Pastoral Leaders are responsible for the overall pastoral wellbeing and management of students within their House.
-The House Leader is responsible for overseeing all students within their House, including student wellbeing, the House SRC and the House social justice issue and charities.
+The House system also assists students to develop relationships with those in other year levels, allowing young men to forge new friendships and experience a more settled transition.
+There are ten Houses and within each House six Pastoral Groups, each supported by a House Leader who works collaboratively with all House staff.
+The House Leader along with the Pastoral Leaders are responsible for the overall holistic development and management of each young man, with the Pastoral Leader becoming the primary contact with the home.
+These groups are frequently referred to as families and often become quite closely bonded.

 The College provides a comprehensive Student Wellbeing Program which supports our boys as they enter and until they exit the College.
 Boys are taught skills and knowledge regarding self-regulation, student agency and leadership, cyber citizenship, resilience, restorative practices, reflection and growth mindset, and how to be a good man.
 The College values positive relationships and partnerships between the College, the home and the broader community.

 We also offer workshops for all young men in our community to develop their leadership skills and work with experienced leaders in and outside of the community, whilst also networking with other Catholic schools.